Discreet Confidential Consultation (213) 374-3952

 In many sex crime cases, there's more than meets the eye, so even the detectives in Los Angeles County, for example, don't have the resources or the know-how to deal with it.

 They have to go to the prosecutors and talk to them about it.
-There are special sex crime prosecutors that are not only involved with the prosecution of sex crime cases in Los Angeles and across the country, but they are also involved in the investigative phase.
+Special sex crime prosecutors are involved in the prosecution of sex crime cases in Los Angeles and across the country, as well as in the investigative phase.
 They'll tell the detectives what they want them to do.

 Local Law Enforcement and the FBI